sauravkh/finalProject/About.md

 portion of the information, although combined with investor information, we were able to create a very dynamic set of information.

-In this analysis, we have decided to focus on certain strong points within companies’ development.
+In this analysis, we have decided to focus on certain strong points within companies' development.
-These are the fields that we found to be most critical to the development of a company’s success after evaluating the data:
+These are the fields that we found to be most critical to the development of a company's success after evaluating the data:

 - **Founder Education Levels**